Nynros/InternetSecurity/README.txt

 Topic: Internet-Router
 ------------------
-Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link Archer RE800BE Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically
+Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically